vifon/ledger-web/README.md

         . .venv/bin/activate
         pip install -r requirements.txt

 2. Set up the database.
+SQLite is used by default, it can be changed in `ledger/settings.py`.

         ./manage.py makemigrations
         ./manage.py migrate